-The ktadmin init-slave command performs an initial database sync by running the pg\basebackup command.
+The ktadmin init-slave command performs an initial database sync by running the pg_basebackup command.
 The database directory must be empty for this step to work.
 For information on performing an incremental backup, see the PostgreSQL documentation.

 Note: The /etc/init.d/postgresql script does not work when the PostgreSQL database is started by Key Trustee Server, and cannot be used to monitor the status of the database.
-Use ktadmin db [--start | --stop | --status] instead.
+Use /etc/init.d/keytrustee-db instead.